MaxWipfli/zoomlaunch/README.md

 ```

 ## Installation
-Just add/move the `zoomlaunch.py` script into your `PATH` and make sure its executable.
+**zoomlaunch** is compatible with Linux, Mac and Windows (untested).
+For Linux and Mac, just add/move the `zoomlaunch.py` script into your `PATH` and make sure its executable.
 Of course, you need Python 3 for this to work.

 ### Data File
 **zoomlaunch** stores meeting data in a JSON file.
 An example JSON file is available (`zoomlaunch.json`).
 The format is as follows: